The Black Hole (1979 film): Home media

 In March 1980, Disney began a partnership with Fotomat Corporation in a four-city market test to make 13 selected titles available for rental on videocassette, which was to be expanded nationwide by the end of the year.
 In September 1980, The Black Hole was made available for purchase or rental on videocassette.
 In 1982, Disney announced it had partnered with RCA to release nine of their films on the CED videodisc format, of which The Black Hole was re-released in the following year.
-The film was re-issued on VHS and LaserDisc as an installment of the "Making Your Dreams Come True" promotional campaign on November 6, 1985.

 On March 30, 1999, Anchor Bay Entertainment re-released the film on three separate VHS editions: Anniversary Edition, Collector's Edition, and Limited Edition as well as on DVD.
 The Limited Edition VHS was contained in a collectible tin box and accompanied with nine lobby cards, a 48-page booklet about the making of the film (featuring an interview with director Gary Nelson), and a script of an abandoned alternate ending.
 On August 3, 2004, and May 2, 2010, Disney re-released the film on DVD that was presented in its original widescreen aspect ratio.
 Its bonus features included the extended theatrical trailer and a making-of featurette about the film's visual effects.

-The film was released on Blu-ray for the first time on August 13, 2019, as a Disney Movie Club exclusive.
+The film was released by Walt Disney Studios Home Entertainment on Blu-ray for the first time on August 13, 2019, as a Disney Movie Club exclusive.
 None of the special features on previous home video releases were included.
-The original August 13, 2019 mistakenly omitted the opening overture.
+The original August 13, 2019, mistakenly omitted the opening overture.
 Later, on October 14, a corrected version containing the overture was released.

 The film became available to stream on Disney+ when the service launched on November 12, 2019.